 This little “secret” was NOT offered ANYWHERE in the Samsung instructions that comes with the tablet, and this lesson cost me well over 2 hours discovering “my problem” … and another 3 hours were spent simply trying to figure out how to operate my new Galaxy E Tab.

 Many “Thanks!” goes out to Samsung’s “chat” techie Arnold for his expertise.

-Now… I LOVE my Samsung Galaxy E Tab!
+Now… I LOVE my Samsung Galaxy E Tab (my affiliate link)!